Release your inner Cookie Monster!

 It’s an ooey-gooey paradise, and we never want to leave!

 And if you follow a strict diet, you can still enjoy this dessert experience.
 Simply replace the dough in this recipe with our paleo version – no dairy, no wheat, and no egg!
+Or try our recipes for spelt flour or einkorn flour chocolate chip cookies for other alternative (and TASTY!) recipes.

 Need help taking care of your cast iron?
 Read up on the proper cleaning and caring of this special cooking equipment.